shapeshifter/shapeshifter-specification/docs/general-description/usef-general-concepts.md

 </figure>

 UFTP flexibility trading takes place solely in the yellow regime.
-Full descriptions of all other regimes can be found in [3].
+Full descriptions of all other regimes can be found in [^B3].

+[^B3]: USEF, "USEF - The FrameWork Specifications 2015," 2015.
+[Online].

 ## Day-head and intraday flexiblity trading